w3c/wai-authoring-tools-list/content/selecting-authoring-tools.md

 {::nomarkdown}
-{% include box.html type="start" h="2" title="Introduction" class="full" %}
+{% include box.html type="start" h="2" title="Tools that create web content" class="full" %}
 {:/}

-_Authoring tools_ are tools that create web content, like CMSes, courseware, website creators and social media.
+“Authoring tools” is the umbrella term for <b>tools that create web content</b>, like <abbr title="content management systems">CMSes</abbr> and <abbr title="learning management systems">LMSes</abbr>, website creators, discussion forums and social media.
 If they take accesibility into account, authoring tools can make a huge difference for accessibility, both for content editors and for end users.
 This page explains how.

 {::nomarkdown}
 {% include box.html type="end" %}